Atrufulgium/FrontTick/brainstorming.md

     case N: someArray[N] = 42; break;
 }
 ```
-Note that both the setter and getter result in `2N` files being generated.
-Depending on how datapack functions are parsed and ran, this may have impact on general performance.
+Note that both the setter and getter result in `2N` files being generated. ~~Depending on how datapack functions are parsed and ran, this may have impact on general performance.~~ This seems not to be the case.

 To store static arrays, use the format `variable#index` as if it were a regular variable, or, if the type is larger than int, `variable#index#fragment`.
 For instance:
 ```csharp